 It may be helpful because it will encourage more accurate testing to rule out or confirm a health diagnosis.

-How can you Increase Creatine Kinase Levels?
+How can you Increase CPK Levels?

 People with lower-than-normal CPK levels are more prone to fainting.
 This is a consequence of your heart and muscles not functioning properly.
-In a recent study with a sample of more than 350 persons with low CPK, 70% were likely to faint.
+In a recent study with a sample of more than 350 people with low CPK, 70% were likely to faint.